 We believe the strength of our workforce is one of the significant contributors to our success as a global company that leads with purpose.
 All our employees contribute to our success and help us drive strong financial performance.
 Attracting, developing and retaining global talent with the right skills to drive our business is central to our purpose, mission and long-term growth strategy.
+Beyond this, diversity is a strength that drives innovation and growth, and we strive to champion diversity, inclusion, and economic empowerment.

-Workforce Profile: Consistent with 2020, at December 31, 2021, we had approximately 79,000 employees.
-At December 31, 2021, we had approximately 11,000 U.S. employees and approximately 68,000 employees outside the United States, with employees represented by labor unions or workers' councils representing approximately 28% of our U.S. employees and approximately 61% of our employees outside the United States.
+Workforce Profile: At December 31, 2022, we had approximately 91,000 employees.
+At December 31, 2022, we had approximately 13,000 U.S. employees and approximately 78,000 employees outside the United States, with employees represented by labor unions or workers' councils representing approximately 28% of our U.S. employees and approximately 50% of our employees outside the United States.